On the lattices of exact and weakly exact structures: Defects and topologizing subcategories

 \section{Defects and topologizing subcategories}

-In this section, we extend the notion of contravariant defects to the setting of weakly extriangulated categories.
+We extend the notion of contravariant defects to the setting of weakly extriangulated categories.
 These categories were used in \cite{Buan, En18, Enomoto3, FG} to classify exact structures on an additive category and, more generally, extriangulated substructures of an extriangulated structure.
 We show that their results extend to our framework.
-First, let us recall some necessary notions.

 \begin{definition} Let $\ca$ be an essentially small additive category.
 Contravariant additive functors $\cA^{op} \to \Ab$ to the category of abelian groups are called \emph{right $\ca-$modules}.
 They form an abelian category $\Mod \ca.$ Dually, \emph{left $\ca-$modules} are covariant additive functors to abelian groups, they form an abelian category that can be seen as $\Mod \ca^{op}.$ \end{definition} These categories have enough projectives.
 Those are precisely the direct summands of direct sums of representable functors $\Hom(-, A) \in \Mod \ca,$ resp. $\Hom(A, -) \in \Mod \ca^{op}.$